furiosa-ai/furiosa-sdk/python/furiosa-tools/README.md

-# Package `furiosa.tools`
+# Furiosa Tools (Deprecated)

-This is a part of [Furiosa SDK] and provides a command-line interface to FuriosaAI's compiler.
+This package is deprecated and will be removed in a future release.
+Use `furiosa-compiler` instead.

 [Furiosa SDK]: https://pypi.org/project/furiosa-sdk/